okTurtles/group-income/TYPESCRIPT-MIGRATION-PLAN.md

 - Companion bumps ESLint 8 requires, all versions confirmed against `package.json`: `eslint-config-standard` 16.0.2 → 17.1, `eslint-plugin-vue` 7.20.0 → 9, `eslint-plugin-promise` 4.2.1 → 6, `eslint-plugin-import` 2.22.1 → 2.29+, and `eslint-plugin-node` 11.1.0 → `eslint-plugin-n` (renamed).
 - Removing Flow from ESLint is **three** edits to the `package.json` `eslintConfig` block, not one — miss any and the config fails to load once the plugin is uninstalled: the `plugin:flowtype/recommended` entry in `extends`, `"flowtype"` in `plugins`, and the `flowtype/no-types-missing-file-annotation` entry in `rules`.
 Then drop both packages. `eslint-plugin-flowtype-errors` is a devDependency with **no** config entry — package removal only.
 - **Expect new findings.** `eslint-plugin-vue` 7 → 9 adds rules, and the Step 002 discovery still applies: the removed `}: Object)` cast had been hiding 182 components from `vue/*` rules entirely.
 Fix what it surfaces or explicitly disable with a reason — don't blanket-disable.
+- **Delete the `no-unused-vars` disables added in Steps 6–8.** Core `no-unused-vars` under `@babel/eslint-parser` does not count type-only uses, so every mirrored `import type` in a `.ts` file carries `// eslint-disable-next-line no-unused-vars -- type-only uses, which @babel/eslint-parser does not count` (4 from Step 6, up to 11 more from Steps 7–8).
+The parser swap is what makes them unnecessary: `plugin:@typescript-eslint/recommended` turns the core rule off and uses `@typescript-eslint/no-unused-vars`, which counts type references.
+The ESLint upgrade on its own does not. **They will not flag themselves.** `reportUnusedDisableDirectives` is opt-in in 8.57.1, and nothing in this repo sets it (`package.json`, `exec:eslint`, the npm scripts).
+So after the swap, run the lint once with `--report-unused-disable-directives`, delete what it reports, and grep for the reason text to confirm none remain.
+Treat the flag as a one-off: it can also report older, unrelated disable comments, so review those individually rather than turning it on permanently by default.

 **Done when:** `npm run lint` passes on `.js`, `.ts`, and `.vue`.